 Withdrawal of Contributions

 If you elect to withdraw your retirement contributions, your VCERA membership immediately ends, as does your right to apply for a service, disability, deferred or reciprocal retirement.
-Therefore, please give careful consideration to all your options before deciding to withdraw your funds.
+Therefore, please carefully consider all your options before deciding to withdraw your funds.

-You can either refund or roll over your account balance.
+You can either refund or roll over your account balance into a qualified plan.
 Refundable contributions include the amounts you paid into VCERA, any employer-paid portion of employee contributions (if applicable), and the semiannual interest credited on those amounts.

-VCERA is required to withhold 20% of the taxable portion of any distribution for federal tax purposes.
+VCERA is required to withhold 20% of the taxable portion of any lump-sum distribution greater than $200 for federal tax purposes.
 The withholding will not apply if you roll over the taxable portion of the distribution to an IRA or qualified employer retirement plan willing to accept a rollover.
 For more information, download VCERA’s Special Tax Notice.